justdigital/hulq/README.md

 Now it is your turn: You can edit the xslt files (workspace/**/*.xslt)

+## HulQ Commands ##
+The core HulQ commands are:
+1. smash
+2. prepare
+3. recover
+4. lookup
+5. destroy
+6. help

+You can see their description by using ./hulq help

 ## The Gulpfile ##

 You can change this file to configure how your output will be generated.